 Usually I consider a margarita to be my favorite cocktail, but I'm starting to think that they have some competition from Moscow mules.

-What’s in a cranberry Moscow mule?
+What is a Moscow mule?

 A Moscow mule is a vodka cocktail, made with ginger beer and lime juice.
 It's traditionally served in a copper mug to help keep it super cold as you sip it (affiliate link: I like this affordable set of two copper mugs).
 While a step away from the original, a cranberry Moscow mule is all of the above, with the addition of cranberry juice.
-Simple as that.
+It's as simple as that.

-As with many cocktail recipes (and especially homemade ones), totally zhush the ingredient quantities here to be in line with your tastes.
+- As with many cocktail recipes (and especially homemade ones), totally zhush the ingredient quantities here to be in line with your tastes.
 More or less ginger beer, more or less cranberry juice...make this cranberry Moscow mule your own.
 I've landed on five ounces of ginger beer and three ounces of cranberry juice as my preferred amounts to really get the cranberry juice flavor to shine through.

 Cranberry Moscow Mule

-- 5 oz ginger beer
+- 5 ounces ginger beer

-- 3 oz cranberry juice
+- 3 ounces cranberry juice

-- 2 oz vodka
+- 2 ounces vodka

-- Juice from half a lime
+- Juice from half a lime (about half an ounce)

-- Ice, for serving
+- Ice for serving

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.Food Safety and Nutrition Disclaimer